tstout/db-tools/README.md

 db.io Motivation
 ---
 * Are you frustrated from dealing with a complex ORM?
-* Do you fee dirty when mapping your objects and tables/views one-to-one?
 * Have you spent way too much time looking on StackOverflow or stepping through library code to find the elusive incantations needed to accomplish what should be simple?